Boomershoot -- General Information

 Parking and camping areas.

 This is the view from the new shooting position.
-The closest targets will be at "the tree line" which is 380 yards away.
+The closest targets will be at "the tree line" which is about 375 yards away.
 Hundreds of more targets are located from the base of the hill at 575 yards and in the small crease in the middle of the hillside from about 625 yards to the berm at the top of the hill at 700 yards.
 Click on the picture above to get a larger view with the distances clearly labeled.

 On either side of the built up shooting position shown here will be the normal ground level positions.
 Benches will be required for some of the ground level positions.
 The built up shooting positions are probably not deep enough (only about five or six feet) for benches.